Romipun/DataScienceProjects/README.md

 # DataScienceProjects
-A collection of interesting Data Science related projects I have worked on There are branches for each individual project, the main branch contains all projects.
+A collection of interesting Data Science related projects I have worked on.

+There are branches for each individual project, the main branch contains all projects.